-Roberta Schomburg is currently serving as the interim executive director of the Fred Rogers Center.
+Roberta Schomburg is the Executive Director of the Fred Rogers Center.

 Roberta is formerly Associate Dean and Professor of Early Childhood in the School of Education at Carlow University in Pittsburgh, where she has taught for twenty-five years.
 Roberta has also taught in preschool, Head Start and primary grades in California, Massachusetts, Georgia, and Pennsylvania.
 She received her doctorate from the University of Pittsburgh School of Education in Administrative and Policy Studies/Child Development.